benbalter/benbalter.github.com/_posts/2015-06-11-using-github-pages-to-showcase-your-orgs-open-source-efforts.md

 {% endraw %}
 ```

-That should produce identical results to the hard-coded versions above, but in a way that updates as your organization's projects do.
+That should produce identical results to the hardcoded versions above, but in a way that updates as your organization's projects do.
 You could also include additional information in the same way, such as the project's descriptions or number of stars.
 You can see a full list of the organization metadata available to GitHub Pages in [this help article](https://help.github.com/articles/repository-metadata-on-github-pages/).

 ## Supercharging your organization's developer presence